tensorlayer/adaptive-style-transfer/README.md

 This is the TensorLayer implementation of the ICCV 2017 Paper : [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) which supports arbitrary styles in one single model!

+⚠️ ⚠️ This repo will be moved into example folder of [tensorlayer](https://github.com/zsdonghao/tensorlayer) for life-cycle management soon.
+More cool Computer Vision applications such as pose estimation and style transfer can be found in this [organization](https://github.com/tensorlayer).

 ### Usage

 1. Install TensorFlow and the master of TensorLayer: